cmcquillan/quill.codes/content/tips/expression-bodied-members/index.md

 This syntax will assign the fields in the order that they appear in the tuple.

 *Note: Keep in mind that if your parameters are all of similar types, like `string`, that getting them in the wrong order can be easy using this syntax.
 However, fields of different types will be caught by the compiles.
-Thus, I would only recommend it when assigning a set of varied fields.*
+Thus, I would only recommend it when assigning simple constructors with varied types for fields.*

+### In Conclusion

-Hope you enjoyed this quick overview of one of my favorite features of C#!
+I hope you enjoyed this quick overview of one of my favorite features of the C# language.
+This language feature can be used to improve readability, identify areas for logic encapsulation, and to simplify rote object construction.
+As C# continues to evolve, there are likely to be other improvements that enhance the expressiveness and overall cleanliness of the language.